Disclaimer: Arda and all that is in it belong to Professor Tolkien. I own only the mistakes.

 I do not need the kingship any more.
 I do not want to struggle any longer.
 I just want all of you to die: Those who measured me with distrustful eyes, those who took all I had by their self-righteous deeds.
 I want that city to be destroyed, utterly and completely - no rising, ever again.
 What I cannot have, neither can you hold.

 But before that, let me face someone.
 Let me look into someone's eyes.
 The one who enamored me with her first appearance of brightness and beauty.
 The one who shines in the city as our sun.

 The one who incorporated me into the Doom of the Noldor.

 Finally another leading actor appears.
 A drama in progress, a stage completed.
-What a pity that I'm among the cast.
-I'll drop you to the floor.
-I'll try to stab your son.
-Your little brat bit me, slightly unexpected, but I'll take it as planned.
+What a pity that I am among the cast.
+I will drop you to the floor and try to stab your son.
+Your little brat bit me, slightly unexpected, but I will take it as planned.
 And now on the high walls I am, sword in hand.

 You sow, and you reap.

 A duel already planned and doomed.
-We are no more than the cards in a game, puppets on strings manipulated.
+We are no more than the pieces on a board, puppets on strings manipulated.
 And if the puppet were cruelly given a heart unwithered and eyes unsheltered, what would life be in his world?